tsangsiu/RB120_OOP/Assessments/Open_Ended_Questions/open_ended_questions.md

 ### What does a setter method return?

-Setters always return the value passed in as an argument even when the last evaluated expression is a completely irrelevant string:
+A setter method always returns the value passed in as an argument even when the last evaluated expression is a completely irrelevant string:

 ````ruby
 class Person